 She loves to witness her clients and students changing and transforming into happier, more robust people.
 She approaches difficulties with a solidity, calmness and lightness that seems to transform solid problematic mountains into impermanent molehills.

 Joy loves to laugh, dislikes being bored and usually has loads of interesting things going on in her life at the same time.
-She enjoys travelling, exploring and finding fun things to do that don’t involve eating too much and/or getting drunk.
+She enjoys travelling, exploring and finding fun things to do that keep her life in balance.
 She loves having friends with diverse interests, beliefs and backgrounds as it makes life richer and more colourful.

-Mindfulness played a key part in her being able to overcome M.E. in the early ’90’s.
+Mindfulness and body awareness played a key part in her being able to overcome M.E. in the early ’90’s.
+It’s also helped her deal with severe pain and difficulties that most would find intollerable.
 Practising has helped her to be more comfortable with ‘not doing’ and also helps her to squeeze maximum enjoyment out of previously mundane and ‘boring’ tasks.

-John is Lora’s person, so you’ll rarely see one without the other in tow.
-Lora’s main training was with the Guide dogs for the Blind.
-She began working as John’s guide dog in 2010.
-Although she’s nearly 7 years old she still has her cute puppy-like looks that rarely fail to capture peoples hearts.
+John is Jim’s person, so you’ll rarely see one without the other in tow.
+Jim’s main training was with the Guide dogs for the Blind.
+He began working as John’s 3rd guide dog in November 2017.
+He’s a handsome, gentle and sweet young boy who rarely fails to capture people’s hearts.

-Since living with John she’s developed a daily mindfulness meditation practice.
+Since living with John he’s developed a daily mindfulness meditation practice.
 Unlike Pavlov’s dogs.
-When the bell rings she doesn’t salivate, she meditates!
+When the bell rings he doesn’t salivate, he meditates!